rfong/shibui/README.md

 # shibui

-This is my 5x3+3 keymap and firmware for a `crkbd` board with:
+`shibui` is my 5x3+3 keymap and firmware for a `crkbd` board with:
 - a trackpoint hotswap mod on the right-hand side
 - a 128x32 OLED on the left-hand side
 - 5V Pro Micro controllers with `qmk-dfu` bootloaders

+# Keymap ergonomics

+This keymap is designed to alleviate my primary RSI issue, which is pinky nerve pain, and to use as few layers as possible.
+You will probably not enjoy this keymap if your primary RSI issues are in your thumbs.

+### Design priorities
+- Reallocates traditional pinky work to the thumbs, in particular all modifiers
+- Leverage existing muscle memory from standard laptop keyboard layouts (but compactify it)
+- Chording comfort and minimal layer-switching for keys frequently used together
+- Use cases: `vim`, terminal ergonomics, notetaking
+- Numrow instead of numpad

+For more details on design choices, layout, and layer use cases, see [KEYMAP.md](KEYMAP.md).

-# Build logs
+# Hardware build logs

 - [R61 trackpoint keyboard mod, part 1](https://rfong.github.io/rflog/2021/10/18/r61-trackpoint-pt1/): sourcing & disassembling the module.
 No real procedural changes from @manna-harbour's [crkbd hotswap trackpoint doc](https://github.com/manna-harbour/crkbd/blob/master/trackpoint/readme.org), but lots of pictures & tips.
 - [R61 trackpoint keyboard mod, part 2](https://rfong.github.io/rflog/2021/10/26/r61-trackpoint-pt2/): physical assembly, mounting, wiring.
 My build works in tight spaces and is rearranged to fit over keyboard controllers that use headers instead of low profile pins.